jgruber/tmos-cloudinit/README.md

 tmos_image_patcher    latest    3416ed456cfe    22 seconds ago    1.38GB
 ```

-Patched images can then be built by creating a `tmos_image_builder` docker instance based on your image.
+Patched images can then be built by running a `tmos_image_builder` docker container instance with the correct volume mounts and `image_patch_file` directory structure defined.

-**TODO**: tmos_image_builder needs explanation
+The `tmos_image_builder` container uses open source tools to:

+- decompress the downloaded TMOS image archive for all archives found in the `/TMOSImages` volume mount (see mounts below) directory
+- bind the TMOS disk image partitions
+- mount the logical volumes for `/config`, `/usr`, `/var`, and `/shared` from the bound TMOS file systems
+- copies files specified in the `image_path_files` file directory structure into the TMOS image
+    - the `system_python_path` is a special designation which will resolve the correct TMOS version's python system path directory and inject files to the resolved directory
+- copies all iControl LX extension `rpm` files mounted in the `/iControlLXPackages` volume mount (see mounts below) direcotry to the `/shared/rpms/icontrollx_installs` TMOS directory, ready for installation when any of the `tmos_cloudinit` modules are enabled
+- creates a distribution archive ready for upload to your virtualization image storage services

+When you run the `tmos_image_patcher` container from this repository's root directory, it will find the `image_path_files` directory structure and patch your images with the files found within.
+This repository's `image_path_files` directory structure is designed to inject all four of `tmos-cloudinit` modules and patch the `cloud-init` configuration file template to load the `tmos-cloudinit` modules properly when TMOS boots.

+The open source tools used in the container are all user space utilities, thus the container requires no special privledges other then write access to the diretory where your downloaded TMOS disk archives are mounted (`/TMOSImages` see below).

-#### Expected Docker Volume Mounts ####
+#### Expected Docker Volume Mounts for the `tmos_image_builder` Container ####

 The docker container uses the mount points listed below.
-Your TMOS image archives folder should be mounted as a volume to `/TMOSImages`.
-The iControl LX extensions you want injected into your image should be mounted to `/iControlLXPackages`.
+Your TMOS image archives folder should be mounted as a volume to the container's `/TMOSImages` directory.
+Any iControl LX extensions `rpm` packages you want injected into your image should be mounted to the container's `/iControlLXPackages` directory.

 | Docker Volume Mount | Required | Description |
 | --------------------- | ----- | ---------- |